Vattenfall – Public Consultation for Norfolk Vanguard Wind Farm

 Organised in two regions: Nordic and Continental/UK, Vattenfall is one of Europe’s largest producers of electricity and the largest producer of heat.
 In the UK, Vattenfall owns six wind farms totalling 612MW in operation and another 314MW under construction.
 Public consultation for wind farms is critical to the success of projects, ensuring all compliance and community needs are met.

 Norfolk Vanguard is a 1.8 gigawatt (GW) development area located more than 47km from the Norfolk Coast.
 If it goes ahead, the project will be one of the largest wind farms in the world.
 It will have the capacity to meet the demand for electricity of about 1.3 million UK homes per year.
 The project is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.

 The Scoping Report has been submitted to the Planning Inspectorate and Vattenfall has received a Scoping Opinion in response.

 Managing the Consultation Process with Darzin

 A program of non-statutory (informal) and statutory (formal) consultation is being undertaken for the Norfolk Vanguard.
 Stakeholder feedback is essential in allowing Vattenfall to understand the local area and develop the best possible proposal for the submission of the application in 2018.
 Darzin was implemented in 2016 to manage the stakeholder engagement process for the project.

 The first phase of consultation began with a series of Public Information Days across Norfolk in October 2016.
 Some 780 people came along, 105 people completed feedback forms – at the exhibitions, or returning them by freepost, or online.
 In addition, many people made notes on flipchart paper at the event.

 A feedback form was created in Darzin and made available for the participants to fill out either online or by post.
 Automatic quantitative reports were generated by Darzin to show some general trends.
+Public consultation for this wind farm was done efficiently through the implementation of Darzin.
 The screenshot below shows some figures drawn from the feedback form.

 A registration form created in Darzin was embedded onto Vattenfall website to capture details of people who want to be kept up to date as the project progresses (screenshot below).